log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Include one space before each declaration value
+* Include one space before each declaration value.

 ```css
 /* Bad */